 simple.wasm, which contains the

 Note: You can also convert the assembly back into the text representation using the wasm2wat tool; for example

 wasm2wat simple.wasm -o text.wat.

 Because the output file is assembly-based, it can’t be viewed in a normal text editor.
 However, you can view it using the wat2wasm tool’s

 wat2wasm simple.wat -v

-This will give you an output in your terminal like the following:
+This will give you an output in your terminal in the following way:

-- Understanding WebAssembly text format — detailed explanation of the text format syntax.
+- Understanding WebAssembly text format — a detailed explanation of the text format syntax.